 datain Data frame that contains the input data.
-The input data frame has to contain the following columns : CONCENTRATION, INTENSITY (both of which are measurements from the spiked in experiment) and NAME which designates the measurements from the spiked in experiment) and NAME which designates the name of the assay (e.g. the name of the peptide or protein) alpha Probability level to estimate the LOB/LOD Npoints Number of points to use to discretize the concentration line between 0 and the maximum spiked concentration Nbootstrap Number of bootstrap samples to use to calculate the prediction interval of the fit.
-This number has to be increased for very low alpha values or whenever very accurate assay characterization is required. num_changepoint_samples Number of bootstrap samples for the prediction inteval for the changepoint.
-Large values can make calculations very expensive num_prediction_samples Number of prediction samples to generate max_iter Number of trials for convergence of every curvefit algorithm plot\quantlim data.frame It contains the following columns: i) CONCENTRATION: Concentration values at which the value of the fit is calculated ii) MEAN: The value of the curve fit iii) LOW: The value of the lower bound of the 95\ iv) UP: The value of the upper bound of the 95\ v) LOB: The value of the LOB (one column with identical values) vi) LOD: The value of the LOD (one column with identical values) vii) SLOPE: Value of the slope of the linear curve fit where only the spikes above LOD are considered viii) INTERCEPT: Value of the intercept of the linear curve fit where only the spikes above LOD are considered ix) NAME: The name of the assay (identical to that provided in the input) x) METHOD which is always set to NONLINEAR when this function is used.
-Each line of the data frame corresponds to a unique concentration value at which the value of the fit and prediction interval are evaluated.
-More unique concentrations values than in the input data frame are used to increase the accuracy of the LOB/D calculations.
+The input data frame has to contain the following columns: CONCENTRATION, INTENSITY (both of which are measurements from the spiked in experiment) and NAME which designates the name of the assay (e.g. the name of the peptide or protein)

+alpha Probability level to estimate the LOB/LOD

+Npoints Number of points to use to discretize the concentration line between 0 and the maximum spiked concentration fit.
+This number has to be increased for very low alpha values or whenever very accurate assay characterization is required.

+Nbootstrap Number of bootstrap samples to use to calculate the prediction interval of the num\changepoint\samples num\prediction\samples

+Number of bootstrap samples for the prediction inteval for the changepoint.

+Large values can make calculations very expensive

+Number of prediction samples to generate

+max\iter Number of trials for convergence of every curvefit algorithm data.frame It contains the following columns: i) CONCENTRATION: Concentration values at which the value of the fit is calculated ii) MEAN: The value of the curve fit iii) LOW: The value of the lower bound of the 95\ iv) UP: The value of the upper bound of the 95\ v) LOB: The value of the LOB (one column with identical values) vi) LOD: The value of the LOD (one column with identical values) vii) SLOPE: Value of the slope of the linear curve fit where only the spikes above plot\quantlim 5